Punctuation Restoration Improves Structure Understanding Without Supervision: Abstract

 \section{Abstract}

-Unsupervised learning objectives like language modeling and de-noising constitute a significant part in producing pre-trained models that perform various downstream applications from natural language understanding to conversational tasks.
+Unsupervised learning objectives like autoregressive and masked language modeling constitute a significant part in producing pre-trained representations that perform various downstream applications from natural language understanding to conversational tasks.
 However, despite impressive generative capabilities of recent large language models, their abilities to capture syntactic or semantic structure within text lag behind.
-We hypothesize that the mismatch between linguistic performance and competence in machines is attributable to insufficient transfer of linguistic structure knowledge to computational systems with currently popular pre-training objectives.
-We show that punctuation restoration as a learning objective improves in- and out-of-distribution performance on structure-related tasks like named entity recognition, open information extraction, chunking, and part-of-speech tagging.
-Punctuation restoration is an effective learning objective that can improve structure understanding and yield a more robust structure-aware representations of natural language.
+We hypothesize that the mismatch between linguistic performance and competence in machines is attributable to insufficient learning of linguistic structure knowledge via currently popular pre-training objectives.
+Working with English, we show that punctuation restoration as a learning objective improves performance on structure-related tasks like named entity recognition, open information extraction, chunking, and part-of-speech tagging.
+Punctuation restoration results in \greentriangle$\geq2\%$p improvement in 16 out of 18 experiments, across 6 out of 7 tasks.
+Our results show that punctuation restoration is an effective learning objective that can improve structure understanding and yield a more robust structure-aware representations of natural language in base-sized models.

 \newlength{\myindent}